felipevfa/metrix-tec2/.github/CONTRIBUTING.md

 If you want to add a new feature to Metrix, please [open an issue](https://github.com/felipevfa/metrix-tec2/issues) to see if your idea is greenlighted, in which case you may start working on it using the simple workflow provided above.

+Remember to **add a test case** for your feature.
+PRs without tests will not be accepted.

 ## Project Structure

 ```***src***```: the location of Metrix's source code.
 This folder is divided into two subfolders:
   ```***main***```: the Metrix de facto source code.
   ```***test***```: the source for the tests.
 ```***doc***```: the location of any documentation-related files.